kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-002-data-structure-and-data-types/02-abstract-data-type.md

     can be viewed as ADT's, just as integersm, reals, and Booleans are <br />
     data types.

-> - Integerse, floats, and Booleans have operations associated with them <br />
+> - Integers, floats, and Booleans have operations associated with them <br />
     and so do ADTs.